SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Pressure

-CPAP machines deliver the same pressure when breathing in and breathing out.
-In contrast, BiPAP machines provide two different pressure levels, one level of air pressure during inhalation and a lower level for exhalation.
+• BiPAP machines provide two different pressure levels, one level of air pressure during inhalation and a lower level for exhalation.

 Cost and Insurance Coverage

 The cost and insurance coverage for CPAP and BiPAP therapies vary.
 CPAP machines cost anywhere from $500 to $1,000.
-BiPAP machines are typically more expensive than a CPAP machine, with a price range of $1,700 to $3,000.
+BiPAP devices are typically more expensive than a CPAP machine, with a price range of $1,700 to $3,000.

 If you use Medicare and require CPAP therapy, you may be provided a three-month trial of CPAP therapy that includes a CPAP machine and accessories.
 After you meet with your doctor and they review data from your trial period, Medicare may continue coverage for your CPAP therapy.